cyrielladriere/FC_NN-From_Scratch/README.md

 # FC_NN-From_Scratch
-This repository implements a neural network from scratch in Python using Numpy.
+This repository implements a **fully connected neural network from scratch** in Python using Numpy.
 The resulting neural network is trained on the MNIST dataset.

 # Environment
 This codebase was developed in Python 3.10.
 Dependancies can be installed as follows: